 - Diameter - the spot is larger than 6 millimeters across (about the size of a pencil eraser)

 - Evolving - the mole is changing in size, shape, color, or elevation

 Not all melanomas fit these rules.
 If you notice new spots on the skin or see changes in existing ones, tell your doctor or dermatologist.

-While melanoma is much less common than basal cell and squamous cell skin cancers, it is the most serious type of cancer of the skin and has become more common every year, because it is much more likely to spread if not caught early.
+While melanoma is much less common than basal cell and squamous cell skin cancers, it is the most serious type of cancer of the skin because it is much more likely to spread if not caught early, and it grows more common every year.
 In the United States, for example, the percentage of people who develop melanoma has more than doubled in the past 30 years.
 If recognized and treated early, however, melanoma is usually curable.
-If it is not caught early this type of skin cancer can advance and spread to other parts of the body, where it becomes more difficult to treat.
+If it is not caught early, this type of skin cancer can advance and spread to other parts of the body, where it becomes more difficult to treat.

 Lesser Known Skin Cancers